StochSS/GillesPy2/CONTRIBUTING.md

 # CONTRIBUTING

-By contributing to GillesPy2 you agree to the code of conduct which can be reviewed here [Code of Conduct](/CODE_OF_CONDUCT.md).
+By contributing to GillesPy2 you agree to the [Code of Conduct](/CODE_OF_CONDUCT.md) and that the contents of this project are distributed under the [GNU GPL v3](/LICENSE).
+Please review both of these documents.
 If after reading you are interested in contributing, please follow these guidelines:

 ### 1. Making Changes:
 a) Create a fork from this repository ('https://github.com/GillesPy2/GillesPy2')